 Zierikzee is a small seaside town with a lot of monuments to visit.
-For this relatively small city, it has no fewer than 568 monuments.
-The most important monument is the "Sint-Lievensmonstertoren".
-This church tower is also called the "Dikke Toren", this means the fat tower.
+This relatively small city has no fewer than 568 monuments.
+The most important monument is the "Sint-Lievensmonstertoren."
+This church tower is also called the "Dikke Toren," which means the fat tower.
 Visit the "Dikke Toren" to enjoy the beautiful panoramic view of the countryside from its top.

 Many cities in the Netherlands were built around canals.
 Some cities and towns characterized by beautiful canals are Leiden, Dordrecht, Utrecht, Alkmaar, Leeuwarden, Amersfoort, and Groningen.
 Amsterdam, the capital city of the Netherlands, is best known for its beautiful canals.
 The city's canal district is mentioned in the UNESCO World Heritage list.

 Every canal in the capital city showcases a unique charm.
-The most popular canals of Amsterdam are the "Herengracht", "Reguliersgracht" and the "Prinsengracht".
-All of them have their own uniqueness to it and show the beauty of Amsterdam.
+The most popular canals of Amsterdam are the "Herengracht," "Reguliersgracht" and the "Prinsengracht."
+All of them have their own uniqueness and show the beauty of Amsterdam.

 Moreover, Leiden has the most number of canals, moats, and bridges after Amsterdam.
 So if you find Amsterdam too crowded, Leiden will be a good option for you.
 You can also visit Delft to see the most beautiful canals.
 People will tell you about the canals' historical value, which served as defense and lifelines throughout the town.